Bacci-Lab/FaceIt/docs/source/Using_GUI.rst

 How to Use FaceIt GUI
 =====================

-Open data to process
+Open Data to Process
 ^^^^^^^^^^^^^^^^^^^^

-To analyze mouse face motion data, navigate to the File tab in the menu bar and select the option to open an image series **Folder** (Ctrl + N) or a video  **file** (Ctrl + V).
+To analyze mouse face motion data, navigate to the **File** tab in the menu bar and select one of the following options:

+- **Folder** — open a ``.npy`` image series (Ctrl + N)
+- **File** — open a video file (Ctrl + V)

 Once selected, the images or video frames will be displayed in the GUI for analysis.

+---

 Analyse Pupil
 ^^^^^^^^^^^^^^

-To begin pupil tracking, use the **Pupil ROI** button in the **ROI tools** section to define the eyeball region.
-You can adjust the position of the Pupil ROI by dragging it or resize it by clicking and dragging the blue square at its corner.
+To begin pupil tracking, use the **Pupil ROI** button in the **ROI Tools** section to define the eyeball region.
+You can adjust the position of the ROI by dragging it, or resize it by clicking and dragging the blue square at its corner.

 .. image:: _static/ROI_tools.png
-   :alt: Image ROI_tools
+   :alt: ROI Tools
    :width: 400px
    :align: center